HTML Code Tutorial

 Style Sheets

 The use of Style Sheets can save a lot of time in the process of building HTML pages.
-This is the main advantage of using them since actual page attributes are determined by the visiting browser.

-Also, the old inline method of assigning fonts to paragraphs and other page structures added a considerable amount of extra code to a page.
-Extra code means larger pages and greater bandwidth consumption.
+The old inline method of assigning fonts to paragraphs and other page structures is Deprecated, added a considerable amount of extra code to a page and should no longer be used.

 Methods